 Ergonomics (carry) * * * * 1/2

-The G19 in about ½” larger fore-and-aft than the “Baby Glock,” and perhaps 1/4” longer and taller than an M&P compact.
-The extra size is a reasonable tradeoff for the all-finger grip.
-The gun is nicely concealable and, at 21 oz., it won’t pants anyone.
+The G19 in about ½” larger fore-and-aft than the “Baby Glock,” and perhaps 1/4” longer and taller than a Smith & Wesson M&P compact.
+The extra size is a reasonable tradeoff for the all-finger grip in a self defense gun.
+The pistol is nicely concealable and, at 21 oz., it won’t pants anyone.

 Ergonomics (firing) * * * 1/2